Spindletop launches Modern Petroleum Industry

 Just as consumer demand for kerosene for lamps was declining in favor of electricity, Americans would soon want far more of another refined petroleum product: gasoline.
 Within a few decades, new oil companies will pump gasoline into automobiles from “filling stations” across the country.

-According to museum Curator Christy Marino, Texaco and Gulf got their start in the Beaumont area oilfields.
+According to the museum, Texaco and Gulf got their start in the Beaumont area oilfields.
 Humble (now ExxonMobil) began at the at the nearby town of Humble.

 Also known as the “Lucas Gusher” after Captain Anthony F. Lucas, a mining engineer who drilled on a hill, the oilfield produced 3.59 million barrels in its first year and an incredible 17.4 million barrels the next.